eadesmet/bowlingcoremvc/NOTES.md

        to get the username, etc.
        I need to convert these to helper functions that gather all that data for me

 }

+1-2-2019
+{
+    Learning async/await a bit more
+        await means that the function waits for that process to finish so my understanding is:
+            you call a big query first
+            then do a bunch of small work not depending on that query at the end, you do a 'await query.tolistasync' As for authorization
+        the docs suggest that all controllers get an authorize policy by default then get a [AllowAnonymous] if I want them public supposedly that's more secure?

+}